 I have two raincoats, one designed to be packable and one I have used a stuff sack with.
 My newest raincoat is an Eddie Bauer Rainfoil Packable Jacket, which works really well.
 It has kept me dry every time I have used it.
-My other jacket, a Marmot PreCip, was actually a wedding gift from Grant.
-I have had it for nearly 10 years and it is still a fabulous raincoat.
-The only reason I don’t travel with it is that it does not pack down as well as the one from Eddie Bauer.
+My first raincoat, a Marmot PreCip, was actually a wedding gift from Grant.
+I had it for more than 10 years before it finally had to be retired.
+The only downside is that it does not pack down as well as the one from Eddie Bauer.

 Price Range: More than $100

 Grant bought and loves this eBags Professional Slim Laptop Backpack.

 This laptop bag has a ton of smart features.
 With several compartments, an AC adaptor “garage” and a water bottle pocket, this bag has it all!
 It converts from a backpack to a briefcase and will slip over suitcase handles.
 In our eyes, this bag is perfect for any kind of travel.

 I use this Travelon Quilted Anti-Theft Tote to carry my laptop and important papers.